 For some background information on how Catalina delivers QuickLook previews, please see this blog post.

-From version 1.1.1, you can use the in-app UI to submit feedback.
+You can use the in-app UI to submit feedback or contact me.
 Just click in the Send Feedback button in the main window, or select Report a Bug… from the Help menu:

 If it appears that either Previewer or Thumbnailer are not working after you have run the host app, please log out of your Mac and then log back in.
 A future release will offer to do this for you.

 Some applications which can edit Markdown files may register a non-standard, proprietary Uniform Type Identifier (UTI) for Markdown files.
 PreviewMarkdown may not be aware of these UTIs and therefore may not be able to preview and thumbnail these files on your system.
-If you encounter this issue — typically, previews of markdown files will show the raw formatting text — please run utitool to determine a Markdown file’s UTI and send this UTI to me using PreviewMarkdown’s feedback system.
-I can then include the UTI in a future release.
-Thank you!
+If you encounter this issue — typically, previews of markdown files will show the raw formatting text — please run utitool to see your system’s registered Markdown file UTI.
+This UTI will automatically be included in any message you send using PreviewMarkdown’s feedback facility.

 If you have found PreviewMarkdown to be useful, please consider writing a positive review on the Mac App Store, or simply give it a rating.